4226 South Gold

 - Boats may only be operated between the hours of sunrise and sunset.

 - Each boat must have one (1) USCG approved type I, II or III PFD (personal floating device) on board for each passenger.

-- No boats in buoyed areas.
+- No boats in buoyed areas and off the island.

 - Minors under 16 may not operate vessels without prior management approval.

 - Boaters must avoid bank anglers’ lines.